Matroids are not Ehrhart positive: Searching a large number of circuit-hyperplanes

-Now we will use the fact that there are binary codes of length $n$, constant weight $k$ and minimum Hamming distance at least $4$ that contain \textit{many} words.
-Although there are several constructive proofs for such codes with more words, the bounds we will use here suffice for our purposes.
+Now we will use the fact that there are binary codes of length $n$, constant weight $k$ and minimum Hamming distance at least $4$ that contain \emph{many} words.
+Although there are several constructive proofs for such codes with an even larger number of words for special cases of $n$ or $k$, the bounds we will use here suffice for our purposes.
 The statement and the proof of the following result are due to Graham and Sloane and can be found in \cite{grahamsloane}.
-We reproduce the proof here for the sake of completeness.

-\begin{teo} There exists a binary code $\mathscr{S}$ with words of length $n$, constant weight $k$, Hamming distance at least $4$, and such that $|\mathscr{S}| \geq \frac{1}{n}\binom{n}{k}$. \end{teo}
+\begin{teo}[\cite{grahamsloane}] There exists a binary code $\mathscr{S}$ with words of length $n$, constant weight $k$, Hamming distance at least $4$, and such that $|\mathscr{S}| \geq \frac{1}{n}\binom{n}{k}$. \end{teo}

 \begin{proof} Let us denote by $\mathbb{F}^n_{2,k}$ the set of all binary words of length $n$ and constant weight $k$, and by $\mathbb{Z}_n$ the set of integers modulo $n$.
 Consider the map: